M0rdhau/Web_App_Sec/README.md

 ## Homeworks:

-* Ancient Crypto

-Implement Vigenere and Caesar cipher, in a way that works with all the characters, even emojis
+1. __Ancient Crypto__: Implement Vigenere and Caesar cipher, in a way that works with all the characters, even emojis.